eubr-bigsea/wsi/README.md

 This will build a docker image tagged as `wsi`.
 *Be patient, the building process could take several minutes.*

-Note that the container will be built with the configuration located in the same directory (i.e. `WSI/docker/wsi_config.xml`).
+Note that the docker image will be built with the configuration located in the same directory (i.e. `WSI/docker/wsi_config.xml`).

 Once the images has been built, the WebService can be launched in a docker container.